Glacier Pothos: Simple Care Guide for Beginners

 Step 5: The rooted cuttings should be inserted into a small pot or pots that have been prepared with well-draining potting soil.
 Replant the planted cuttings in their original, well-lit position after giving them a thorough watering and allowing any extra water to drain from the container.

 Step 6: To aid the cuttings in readjusting to the soil during the first several weeks, you should maintain a uniform moisture level in the soil.
-You can resume leaving the soil slightly dry between watering after one to two weeks.
+You can resume leaving the soil slightly dry between waterings after one to two weeks.

 Glacier Pothos Problems